Babybel

 Mini Babybel is a brand of small snack cheese products that are individually packaged and available in various flavours.
 It is a product of Le Groupe Bel (The Bel Group), a company with roots in the Jura region of France, started by Jules Bel in 1865.
 Half of the global production of Mini Babybel is made in Évron, a commune in the northwest of France.

 In the United States, Le Groupe Bel produces the Mini Babybel cheeses in Kentucky.
 In March 2016, Bel Brands USA opened a new plant in Brookings, South Dakota.
-(The plant and Original Babybel production was shown in a segment of the documentary series Food Factory USA).
 At the time, Bel Brands projected that its 250 employees would produce 1.5 million Mini Babybel cheese wheels per day.
 In July 2018, Le Groupe Bel announced that the company had 12,700 employees in 30 subsidiaries around the world and that their first Canadian production facility would be in Quebec.

 Products

 The "Original", most popular, Mini Babybel is an Edam-style cheese made from pasteurised milk, vegetarian rennet, lactic ferments, and salt.
 It is made using traditional Edam-making processes, except that rennet from vegetarian – rather than animal – sources is used.
 It is also naturally lactose-free.

 Mini Babybel is known for its packaging, consisting of a netted bag in which each piece of cheese is encased in a blend of colored paraffin and microcrystalline wax, inside of a cellophane wrapper made of wood pulp, cotton, or "other vegetation".